Where did it all start?

 Finally, combined results from a human supplementation trial and a laboratory study suggest that drinking green tea every day may even protect against damage at a genetic level.
 The study, published in the British Journal of Nutrition found that four weeks of drinking green tea reduced DNA damage by 20%.

-With more and more people suffering from anxiety disorders and stress, another great reason for drinking green tea is for its theanine content.
-Theanine is a naturally occurring amino acid that is able to cross the blood-brain barrier where it has been found to promote alpha brain waves, producing a calming and focused effect, which helps us to relax from the stresses of daily life without causing drowsiness.
-Theanine is thought to increase levels of GABA, the neurotransmitter responsible for feeling calm and chilled.
+With more and more people suffering the effects of a hectic lifestyle with all the challenges it may bring, another great reason for drinking green tea is for its theanine content.
+This naturally occuring amino acid can help us to relax without causing drowsiness.
 What’s more, combining theanine with the naturally occurring caffeine in green tea has been found to be particularly effective in improving brain function.

 So green tea provides the best of both worlds!
 Generally providing roughly a third of the amount of caffeine of a typical cup of coffee, it can help to improve calm and focus without the jitteriness that may be associated with other more highly caffeinated drinks.
 Another good reason to relax with a warming cup of the green stuff!